localstack/docs/content/en/user-guide/ci/codebuild/index.md

 ### Configure your CodeBuild project

-Navigate to the AWS Management Console and open the CodeBuild console at [https://console.aws.amazon.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home).
+Navigate to the AWS Management Console and open the [CodeBuild console](https://console.aws.amazon.com/codesuite/codebuild/home).

 Click on **Create build project**.
 In the **Create build project** page, enter the following details: